hinto-janai/festival/src/README.md

 # Festival Documentation
-This is a high-level overview of `Festival`.
+This is an overview of `Festival`.

 For details on any part of the system, look within any given sub-directory for its `README.md`.
 It contains more specific documentation.
 The code itself is also littered with comments.